yieldmo/style-guide/css/README.md

   understandable.
 * All code in any code-base should look like a single person typed it, even when many people are contributing to it.
-* Strictly enforce the agreed-upon style.
+* Strictly enforce the agreed-upon style, which is this one.
 * If in doubt when deciding upon a style use existing, common patterns.